Buz Lukens: House banking scandal

 In 1995, the task force investigating the House banking scandal charged him with five counts of bribery and conspiracy related to actions he took while in Congress.
 He was accused of accepting a bribe of $15,000.
 He was convicted in March 1996 after a second trial, and sentenced to 30 months in prison.

-Personal life and death
+Personal life

 Lukens married Toshiko Shirley Jane Davis, a model 21 years his junior, in Columbus, Ohio in June 1973.
 They divorced in 1983.

+Death

 Lukens died of cancer in Dallas, Texas in 2010 at the age of 79.